-- Lets you keep your current phone number even if you cancel your service due to a relocation that lasts less than 3 years
+- Lets you keep your current phone number even if you cancel your service due to a relocation that lasts less than three years.

 - Limits interest on all loans taken out before joining the military to 6%.
 This includes auto loans, mortgages, student loans, credit cards, etc.